apocop/apocop.githup.io/_drafts/2020-01-08-lets-make-a-tokenizer-part-4.md

 categories: python tokenization nlp normalization project
 ---

-### Tokenizer

-Congratulations for making it to the last post in making a tokenizer.
-Let's jump right in.
-And bring in our imports.
-We'll be making use of the `re` library along to the `exceptions.py` and `grammar.py` we made earlier.
+Congratulations on making it to the last post in making a tokenizer.
+Let's jump right in and bring in our imports.
+We'll be making use of the `re` library along to the `exceptions.py` and `grammar.py` files we made earlier.

 ```
 import re
 import exceptions
-import gramma
+import grammar
 ```

 Let's define a tokenizer class scaffolding and outline the class methods.
-Generally *methods* are functions that defined inside a class.
+Generally *methods* are functions that are defined inside a class.

 ```
 class Tokenizer:
     def __init__(self):
-        pass

-    def __add_exception(self):
         pass

     def __tokenize_pipeline(self):